 Here's an example chart of the CPU utilization by operation types metric.

 Figure 2.
-CPU utilization by operation type chart in Cloud console.
+CPU utilization by operation type chart in Google Cloud console.

 You can limit display to a specific priority by using the Priority menu on top of the chart.
 It plots each operation type or category on a line graph.
 The categories listed below the chart identify each graph.
 You can hide and show each graph by selecting or deselecting its respective category filter.